 During our vacation, my husband and I took a day trip from Paris to Brussels.
 Belgium had been on my bucket list!
-It was hard to choose between all the beautiful Belgian cities.
-Bruges was highly recommended, but since we only had a day to spend in Belgium, we chose Brussels.
+It was onerous to settle on between all the attractive Belgian cities.
+Bruges was extremely suggested, but since we only had a day to spend in Belgium, we chose Brussels.
 It was a closer by train and as well as by bus.
 I bought our bus tickets in advance online for the Eurostar that goes between Gard Du Nord in Paris to Brussels Belgium.
 On arrival, we took a short 15 minutes taxi ride tour hotel.

 Brussels is a relatively small city, so it’s very possible to see it all in one day.
-Here’s how to spend 24 hours in Brussels, Belgium
+So, here’s how to spend 24 hours in Brussels, Belgium.

 Where to Stay in Brussels